oveddan/blog/content/posts/electronic-rituals/indecision-space/index.md

 1. Acknowledges being undecided
 2. Is encouraged to evaluate the choices and question if the choices really matter
 3. Gets vague guidance from an "oracle" on what to choose

-We are often stuck in indecision; this experience ritualizes that feeling and provides an electronic tool to guide us into make a decision.
-The ideal outcome is that the user makes a decision after participating in the ritual.

 ## Background